-CrowderGulf maintains all documentation for a period of at least five (5) to seven (7) years, depending on the Clients requirements.
-All tickets and truck certifications, task orders, and any other pertinent documentation are kept in both hard copy and scanned/electronic format.
+CrowderGulf maintains all documentation for a period of at least 7-10 years, depending on the requirements.
+All tickets and truck certifications, task orders, and any other pertinent documentation are kept in both hard copy and electronic format.
 Having all documents in an organized electronic file allows for easy access if and when FEMA audits the work.